Another Monkey: Analysis of the Mono Project History and Future Based on Microsoft Announcement

 “You must have heard tales about him.
 Some say he helped Tang Monk fetch the Scriptures, was granted Buddhahood, and stayed on Mount Lingshan thereafter.
 Some say it was not him who was granted Buddhahood.
 The real him was already dead on the journey to the West.
 Some say the journey never happened.
 He’s nothing but a monkey who lives in some storyteller’s tall tale.
 But now, you will hear a tale which no one has ever known.” — Black Myth: Wukong

 Recently, Black Myth: Wukong has created a buzz worldwide.
-However, this article doesn’t focus on this Chinese mythical hero, nor the Destined Ones, but on another “monkey” that once made waves in the tech world, the Mono Project.
+However, this article doesn’t focus on this Chinese mythical hero, nor the Destined Ones, but on another “monkey” that once made waves in the tech world, the Mono Project—an open-source implementation of Microsoft’s .NET Framework that allowed developers to build cross-platform applications.

 A few months after the Mono Project’s GitHub repository stopped receiving updates, Microsoft finally released an important announcement.
 Combining insights from the historical context recorded in .NET Legend, this article will analyze and interpret the contents of this announcement step by step, exploring the role that the Mono Project has played in technological evolution and what this announcement means for its future.